iAmmar7/AuditMe-FE/README.md

-# FirmFigure Client
+# AuditRail Client
-This application is for one of the **audit firm**s based in **KSA**, which helps them to **automate** their daily routine tasks.
-It also allows the admin to see the progress of each team working inside the firm.

 > This repo only contains the client side code.
-To read the server side code, please see [here](https://github.com/iAmmar7/Petromin-BE).
+To read the server side code, please see [here](https://dev.azure.com/GSD23/AuditRail/_git/audit-rail-client).

-Application is deployed on **Digital Ocean**'s [machine](http://157.245.20.65:4000) :fire:

 ## Features
 - Five types of users; auditor, regional managers, area managers, moderators and an admin.